 - Using New Media and Digital Technologies in Social Research

-- Social Theory, especially the works of Bourdieu and Foucault
+- Social Theory, especially the works of Bourdieu, De Certeau and Foucault

 - Qualitative Research Methods

-Throughout my research projects, I used a range of different qualitative research methods, including semi-structured interviews, digital methods, focus groups and participatory photography.
+Throughout the research projects I worked on, I used a range of different qualitative research methods, including semi-structured interviews, digital methods, focus groups, and participatory photography.